tylerdr/sprinter-website/src/pages/about/index.md

     recommend only the best software solutions that help meet your current needs.
   content3: >-
-    We are an up & coming tech service that offers businesses a refreshing perspective in decluttering their systems through automation.
-Sprinter specializes in technology consulting, process improvement, and personalized software development.
-The power of modern technology is not limited to only big name corporations and well-known brands, it is for the little guy as well.
-We recognize that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
+    We do it because we believe technology is the key to unlocking human potential.
+We specialize in technology consulting, process improvement, and personalized software development.
+Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
 Our mission is to design software that allows employees to focus their time on the important tasks.
   header: Why We Do It
   tagline: >-
     We do it because we believe technology is the key to unlocking human